Ken-Alviola/climate_time_series_exercise/README.md

 --------------------------------------------------

 ### Project Plan
-1. Acquire climate data from kaggle page https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data
+1. Acquire climate data from GlobalLandTemperaturesByMajorCity.csv
-2. Prepare data by removing unnecessary/redundant columns, dealing with nulls, and scaling variables for use with ML models
+2. Prepare data by removing unnecessary/redundant columns, dealing with nulls, and scaling variables if necessary for use with ML models
 3. Explore data using time series exploration
 5. Create ML models based on timeseries methods and choose best performing for test data